Colorado is latest to weigh ban on Native American mascots

 Proposed name changes often draw pushback because getting rid of a mascot means new uniforms, signs on fields and imagery on merchandise.

-Measures in Washington state and Illinois would allow the use if a nearby tribes approve a request made by the school, something Oregon has already passed.
-In addition to obtaining written consent, Illinois’ bill also adds exemptions for schools that conduct yearly schoolwide programs on Native American culture and offer courses on “Native American contributions to society.”
+Measures in Washington state and Illinois would allow their use if a nearby tribe approves a request from the school, something Oregon has already passed.
+Illinois’ bill also adds exemptions for schools that conduct yearly schoolwide programs on Native American culture and offer courses on “Native American contributions to society.”

 California prohibits public schools from using “Redskins” as a nickname or mascot.